 Perhaps the most important principle to be adhered to is the principle of Unity.
 Unity here means repetition and consistency.
 Unity is created with the help of repetition.
 When certain elements such as different plants, colors, etc. are repeated throughout the garden, unity is born.
 Consistency also helps create unity; this is possible with the theory that the whole is equal to the sum of all the parts.
 For the garden to look well designed as a well, it is vital for the different elements to be consistent.
 Elements like height, color schemes, textures, etc. need to be maintained the same way throughout the whole design.

 The best way to bring unity to your decor is by using themes.
 When you work with themes, you automatically create elements that follow a certain pattern, this eliminates the risk of disunity.
 Also, themed gardens are always way cooler than the ones without any theme.
+Consider building a wide walkway if you do not have one in your garden.
+It will help you make a visual map of your garden.
 If themes are not possible, unity should be prevalent in at least one of the many different elements.

 Color is what makes your garden look pleasing to the eye.
 Without a splash of color, all the other elements of the garden such as symmetry, themes, etc. do not get noticed at all, this is because colors grab attention instantly.
 Bright and vivid colors such as yellows, reds, and oranges, etc. can make objects look like they are much closer to you, while more timid colors such as blues, greens, etc. can make objects look like they are farther away from you.

 It is essential to understand this basic difference before choosing the color scheme of a garden.
 Otherwise, it would affect the proportion of the entire design.
 It is advisable to use colors such as black and gray in the background and bright colors in the foreground; this helps increase the attention that the objects in the foreground command.
 A mixture of timid and vivid colors can help turn a person’s attention to specific parts of the garden.